eezzo5/anime-alert/design.md

 ## Project Goals
 The anime-alert projects goal is to create a flexible python package for developers that will do the following in multiple contexts (CLI, REST API, etc.):
-- Create and manage lists of Anime to receive notifications about (new episodes, options for watching, etc.)
+- Create and manage lists of Anime to receive notifications about (new episodes, options for watching, etc.).
 - Allow end users to subscribe to, clone and/or modify created Anime lists
 - Allow end users to manage how they will be notified (email or text)
 - Allow developers to manage the content of notifications
 - Allow developers to manage which data sources they use to obtain Anime data

 This project will include a REST API and CLI interface.
-Whether these will be in separate repos or the same one as domain logicis TBD.
+Whether these will be in separate repos or the same one as the domain logic stuff is TBD.

 ## Deliverables
 1. Milestone - Domain Logic (Rough Draft)
-    1. Functional requirements - expected operations (user stories) for the following functionality:
+    1. User requirements - expected operations (user stories) for the following functionality:
         - anime list management
         - anime list subscriber management
         - subscriber notification methods management (email, text, etc.)